pytorch/pytorch/aten/src/ATen/native/README.md

     kernel to every backend (e.g., `CPU, CUDA`).
 Note: kernels which call DispatchStub should NOT be registered as CompositeExplicitAutograd, as DispatchStub only works for `CPU, CUDA`)

+  - `CompositeExplicitAutogradWithMutations`:
+    Similar to CompositeExplicitAutograd, but this key should be used if:
+    (1) Your kernel is written for an out-of-place operator (2) *and* it calls internally into any mutation operators.
+    A common example of this type of kernel is for an out-of-place operator that's implemented by creating an empty tensor, and calling into the corresponding out= operator.
+    We would like to distinguish between "ordinary" CompositeExplicitAutograd kernels and these kernels, because some backends would not like to decompose an out-of-place op into an inplace op.
+    LazyTensor + XLA are the two current examples of this - since they operate on a functional IR, they would prefer to directly implement an out-of-place operator with their own kernel, instead of using a decomposition that results in more mutation operators.

   - `CompositeImplicitAutograd` (previously known as `Math`): implementations of kernels that work for all backends, and also can implicitly support autograd,